One of the main Muslim holidays Mawlid was solemnly celebrated in Kyiv

 In addition to the Muslim community of the capital, guests included representatives of the diplomatic corps, state and municipal authorities, public organizations, as well as cultural and scientific figures.
 The Ambassadors of Algeria, Egypt, Syria, Cuba, Malaysia, Uzbekistan, Palestine, Kazakhstan, Indonesia, Macedonia, as well as diplomats from other countries expressed their respect to the RAMU "UMMAH".

-Especially for the celebration of Mawlid in Kiev came Sheikh Jamil Ali - a direct descendant of the Prophet Muhammad.
+Especially for the celebration of Mawlid in Kyiv came Sheikh Jamil Ali - a direct descendant of the Prophet Muhammad.

 In the program of the solemn event included religious chants of the verses of the Qur'an, songs about the life of the Prophet Muhammad, performances of on-stage groups, a unique exhibition of Muslim relics, art objects, national dresses of countries where they profess Islam.